This rolling planner tracks the key tax announcements that impact the 2024-25 tax year and beyond. This planner is updated on an ongoing basis.

 Call for evidence: HMRC’s enquiry and assessment powers

-- This explores wide-ranging possibilities for reform with respect to HMRC's powers, the penalty regime and taxpayer safeguards, with an emphasis on simplification and modernisation.
+- This explored wide-ranging possibilities for reform with respect to HMRC's powers, the penalty regime and taxpayer safeguards.

-See Call for evidence: HMRC’s enquiry and assessment powers
+See HMRC’s enquiry and assessment powers: Call for evidence outcome

 Raising Standards in the Tax Advice Market